Yeah, and we're up to audio sound by 15 out of 40.

 I don't at this point.

-They tell me what's gonna happen to me for all eternity, and I very much doubt their ability to influence that.
+They tell me what's going to happen to me for all eternity, and I very much doubt their ability to influence that.

 Even if it doesn't reach the point of somebody being threatened, we don't know that.

-They are liberals, leftist radicals who are who do all the things that he's just described.
+They are liberals, leftist radicals who do all the things that he's just described, to shoot people, bombings.

 Name for me a conservative riot, period, and then name for me where somebody blew up something.